Authors on orange glow background

 3. Create a culture shift

-As you strengthen this new culture, establish clear communication about expectations for flexible workers and implement high levels of technology to seamlessly integrate them into the workforce.
+As you strengthen this new culture, establish clear communication about expectations for flexible workers.
+Implement high levels of technology to seamlessly integrate them into the workforce.
 Place more trust in employees and allow them to focus on tasks and results instead of hours.
-Talent leaders can create more opportunities for flexible working by advocating for HR policies that support different working styles, touting the value of flexibility to internal audiences, and leading by example.
-Demonstrating your stance on flexible work will establish your company as a forward-thinking and adaptive employer – and increase all-around success.

 – Chase Wilson, Senior Vice President – Solutions & Product Innovation